OUR PROGRAMS & SERVICES

 This isn’t about clock-punching or doing the minimum.
 It’s about the people who go the extra mile, support their coworkers, care deeply about those we serve, and choose to do the right thing because it matters.

-NYS Father Peter G. Young Memorial Addiction Professionals Scholarship
+NYS Father Peter G. Young Memorial Addiction Professionals Scholarship Program Established

 NYS Senator Patricia Fahy announced today that her bill to honor Father Peter Young, whose legacy is carried on through PYHIT, passed the State Senate today.